 4.5 Required actions and sanctions

-Conclusions and requirements of the EC are binding for the parties involved, except recommendations for suspension or exclusion of an EABP member, which must be ratified by the EABP Board.
+Conclusion and requirements of the Ethic Committee are binding for the parties involved, except recommendations for suspension or exclusion of an EABP member, which must be ratified by the EABP Board.

-Ethical requirements and sanctions are applied to repair both the evaluation capacity of the transgressor and the association’s trust in the transgressor.
-They should be considered in terms of the following question:
+Ethical requirements and sanctions are applied to repair both the evaluation capacity of the transgressor and the associations trust in the transgressor.
+They should be considered in the terms of the following questions:

-· What must change in him or her in order to become a trustworthy colleague and therapist in the EC’s eyes?
+- what must change in him or her in order to become a trustworthy colleagues and therapist in our eyes?

-This implies that the EC has an educational function in order to help colleagues become clearer on ethical issues.
+This implies that the Ethic Committee has the education function of helping colleagues to become clearer on ethical issues.

-If the EC does not believe that he or she can behave in a trustworthy fashion according to the ethical code of EABP, it will no longer be able to share a professional trusting relationship with the transgressing individual or institution.
+If we do not believe that he or she can behave in a trustworthy fashion according to the ethical code of EABP, we will no longer be able to share a professional trusting relationship with the transgressing individual or institution.

-The goal of these professional requirements and sanctions is to help re-establish professional ethical functioning wherever this is considered possible and to maintain high ethical standards of behaviour in the EABP.
+The goal of these professional requirements and sanctions is to help re-establish professional ethical function wherever this is considered possible and to maintain high ethical standards of behaviour in the EABP.